Dorumin/grb/README.md

     body: 'any payload!
 But there are better ways for forms and json payloads' });

-// If body is an object, it will be parsed as JSON and the Content-Type header will be set await grab.post('https://example.com', {
+// If body is an object, it will be parsed as JSON and the Content-Type header will be set to application/json await grab.post('https://example.com', {
     body: {
         hello: 'there',